holyaustin/kezayya123/README.md

 Valist houses the code repository
  Fluence was also employ for P2P File Sharing through their browser ro browser Peer to peer communication technique.
 The whole world of Fluence was engaing as one browsed through several other case studies.
 Hope to implemnnbt more of fluence on future projects.
- XMTP is used for wallet to wallet messaging using the XMTP SDK Chainlink randomness was also employed.
+ XMTP is used for wallet to wallet messaging using the XMTP SDK

 The smart contract uses ERC-721 specification to hold metadata URI, ethers.js was used to interact with the smart contract.
-The contract was deployed to Polygon Mumbai blockchain.
+The contract was deployed to BTTC blockchain.
 The project versioning was done with Vialist.
-The entire project demo was deployed to Spheron.
+The entire project demo was hosted to Vercel.

 ## Live DApp hosted on